-- On the final intercept vector to final arm the NAV APR mode. - Set the desired intercept heading in the PFD heading bug. - While holding the HDG button press the APR button once to arm the NAV APR mode.
+- On the final intercept vector to final arm the NAV APR mode. - To intercept a course at an angle other then a 45° angle, set the HDG bug on the PFD to the desired intercept heading.
+While holding the HDG button press the APR button.

-- Use a combination of the VS and ALT modes to control the descent throughout the approach - The descent rate required will vary between approaches.
-An 800fpm descent is recommended for most descents on a VOR approach
+- Use a combination of the VS and ALT modes to control the descent throughout the approach. - The descent rate required will vary between approaches.
+An 800fpm descent is recommended for most descents on a VOR approach.